Explore Gay Honolulu.

 Gays and the Law

 The laws that cover the rest of the United States apply here.
 Hawaii was one of the first states to legalize same-sex activities back in 1973.
 Same-sex marriage was legalized here in 2013.
-Imagine getting married on Waikiki Beach — that’s a brilliant idea!
+Imagine getting married on Waikiki Beach in the heart of gay Honolulu—now that’s a brilliant idea!

 HIV rates in Hawaii are considerably lower than most states in the US mainland, with an average of 50 new cases a year.
 While HIV levels are down, other STIs — chlamydia in particular — are up, so be mindful of that if you’re planning to make some new friends while you’re here.